TheJoboReal/Noter/Uni/Notes/NewNotes/yolo for animals.md

 For dataset for rhino this [dataset](https://platform.ultralytics.com/ultralytics/datasets/african-wildlife) can be used.

 ### YOLO Pose estimation
-Pose estimation using a custom Yolo model can be found here [[Animal yolo pose estimation.pdf]]
+- Pose estimation using a custom Yolo model can be found here [[Animal yolo pose estimation.pdf]]
+- [poseanything](https://github.com/orhir/PoseAnything) could be trained on rhinos for this.
+- Vandita's work on [3D pose estimation](https://scholar.google.com/citations?user=zuJv0hwAAAAJ&hl=en) might also be useful.

 ### Hardware
 We need: